-- Students will be required to subscribe and purchase the Typhon NPST Nurse Practitioner Student Tracking System.
-The student will be required to maintain the subscription for the period they are enrolled in N576/676, N577/677 and N578/678 or N542/642, and 543/643.
-The subscription is a one-time fee and is valid as long as the student is enrolled in the Graduate Program. - 2.
-Students who prefer to use the PDA service will incur an additional charge and they will have access to either service.
-This is optional. - 3.
+- 1. Students will be required to subscribe and purchase the Typhon NPST Nurse Practitioner Student Tracking System.
+The student will be required to maintain the subscription for the period they are enrolled in practicum courses within the Nurse Practitioner concentrations. - 2.
+The subscription is a one-time fee and is valid as long as the student is enrolled in the Graduate Program. - 3.
 At the beginning of each semester, new students are required to complete Typhon online tutorial prior to precepted clinical experiences.